Bagoum/danmokou-lua/Danmokou.LuA.LICENSE.md

-This submodule contains material almost identical to the BRuH submodule (https://github.com/Bagoum/danmokou-bruh), but with photo capabilities added.
+This submodule contains material almost identical to the [Danmokou-BRuH submodule](https://github.com/Bagoum/danmokou-bruh), but with photo capabilities added.

-All source code in the LuA submodule is distributed under the GNU GPL v3.
+All source code in the LuA submodule is distributed under the GNU GPL v3, provided at the end of this file.
+Source code is present in the folder Scripts.

-Source code is present in the folders Scripts.
+If you are making use of this project, please reproduce this license file or link to it ([Github link](https://github.com/Bagoum/danmokou-lua/blob/master/Danmokou.LuA.LICENSE.md)).